pengyou200902/Doctor-Friende/en-README.md

     ```

 ## Run this bot as a service
-1. Do first six steps as mentioned above.
+1. Do first five steps as mentioned above.

 1. run rasa server in another terminal/cmd:
     ```shell